kabyru/landmarkDetector/README.md

 # landmarkDetector
 An OpenCV/imutils implementation to visualize and extract the facial action units of a detectable face.

 This software requires cmake, as well as opencv-python, dlib, and imutils.
 These three packages will automatically install into your environment upon initial run.
+INSTALL CMAKE BEFORE RUNNING THIS PROGRAM.

 This software will attempt to land 67 facial action units upon a detectable face and corroborate the real-time X-Y coordinates of each point into a numPy array.